What we do:

 As the project develops and long-standing volunteers retire we need to find new ways of attracting new recruits to get involved in our work for the long term.
 Crucial to this is finding effective ways of enhancing their reliability and commitment when they sign up; we want volunteers to gain new skills that will help their employment prospects if that is what they are looking for as an outcome of their volunteering, or it they are looking for a social outlet if they are newly retired, SanKTus is a good place to connect with the local community.

-If you are interested in volunteering at SanKTus please contact Mona on her mobile or email; there are always vacancies that might match the time and skills you have to offer the project.
+If you are interested in volunteering at SanKTus please contact the Volunteer Coordinator by e-mail firstname.lastname@example.org; there are always vacancies that might match the time and skills you have to offer the project.

-What is involved in volunteering at SanKTus: We depend on volunteers to help us organise our regular free food & support services on Mondays, Wednesdays and Fridays afternoons between 12pm and 3.30pm and/or on Sundays between 1pm and 4.30pm.
+What is involved in volunteering at SanKTus: We depend on volunteers to help us organise our food, shower and clothing services on a Sundays between 1pm and 4.30pm.
 You will take time to engage with our guests, to show concern for their welfare and to encourage them to participate in the project's activities.
 SanKTus also needs volunteers to help support the Men's Talking group helping with refreshments and engaging in conversation.

 The time commitment varies from a minimum of one regular Sunday per month, or one session on a regular weekday.
 You will need to sign a Volunteer Contract to commit your involvement for a minimum of 6 months and to meet with member of the management committee and / or the Welfare Coordinator for an induction meeting.